Coal phase-down is central to emissions reduction, but closure dates need to align with replacement supply, grids, local jobs, and reserve margins.

 How To Read The Numbers

-The numbers in Coal Phase-Down and Reliability: What Closure Dates Miss change meaning when baseline year, region, or unit changes.
-For closure schedule and local jobs, peaks, delays, and exceptions often matter more than averages.
+Climate and energy numbers can change meaning when baseline year, region, or unit changes.
+Peaks, delays, and exceptions often matter more than averages.

-Before using climate or energy data, check the baseline, period, unit, geographic coverage, and policy assumptions.
-Then translate closure schedule, replacement supply, and reserve margin into Korea’s import structure, grid geography, industrial exposure, or household cost channels.
+Check the baseline, period, unit, geographic coverage, and policy assumptions first.
+Then translate closure schedule, replacement supply, and reserve margin into Koreaโ€™s import structure, grid geography, industrial exposure, or household cost channels.

 Source Notes